Can dogs eat nuts?

 Can Dogs Eat Nuts: Nuts That Are Toxic for Dogs

 So far, we’ve only discussed the types of nuts dogs can have.

 The truth, unfortunately, is that most nuts are plain old toxic to dogs.
 And if not toxic, they certainly pose some major choking hazard for our poor pooches.

 One such species includes Macadamia nuts.
-Although loved by many people, these nuts are very high in their fat content.
+Although loved by many people, these nuts are very high in fat content.
 A sudden increase in fat intake by a dog can lead to them developing pancreatitis.

 Can Dogs Eat Nuts: What is pancreatitis?

 As it turns out, pancreatitis and choking hazards seem to be the two major concerns when it comes to feeding dogs nuts of any kind.

 Whilst everyone on earth knows what is meant by choking, many of us don’t really know what pancreatitis is- especially if we’re new to owning dogs.

 To begin, the pancreas is an organ that helps release digestive enzymes during the digestion process inside a dog.
 Pancreatitis, therefore, is a condition in which the pancreas gets highly inflamed.